Billfish

-The billfish are a group (Xiphioidea) of saltwater predatory fish characterised by prominent pointed bills (rostra), and by their large size; some are longer than 4 m.
+The billfish are saltwater predatory ray-finned fish from the superfamily Xiphioidea, characterised by prominent pointed bills (rostra), and by their large size; some are longer than 4 m.
 Extant billfish include sailfish and marlin, which make up the family Istiophoridae; and swordfish, sole member of the family Xiphiidae.
 They are often apex predators which feed on a wide variety of smaller fish, crustaceans and cephalopods.

 Billfish are pelagic and highly migratory, and are found in all oceans.
 Although they usually inhabit tropical and subtropical waters, swordfish are also found in temperate waters.
 Billfish use their long spear/sword-like upper beaks to slash at and stun prey during feeding.
 Their bills have been known to impale prey, and have sometimes even accidentally impaled boats and people, but they are not intentionally used for this purpose.
 They are highly valued as game fish by sports fishermen.

 Taxonomy

 These two families were previously classified as belonging to the order Istiophoriformes.
 Other classifications treated them as being closely related to the mackerels and tuna within the suborder Scombroidei of the order Perciformes.
 However, the 5th edition of the Fishes of the World does recognise the Istiophoriformes as a valid order, albeit including the Sphyraenidae, the barracudas.
 Most recently, comprehensive phylogenetic analyses have found the billfish to be deeply nested within an expanded treatment of Carangiformes as the sister group to the moonfishes (family Menidae).
 For this reason, Eschmeyer's Catalog of Fishes now places both families of billfish within the suborder Menoidei of the Carangiformes.